 It hurt to smile, but so did everything else.
 “Don’t… worry.
 I’m only… bleeding… on the inside…”

 “Yeah, yeah.
 Great time for gallows humor,” she said.
-“We don’t have much time.
-How do I get you out of this thing?”
+“How do I get you out of this thing?”

 “Can you use your powers?” she asked.